eadanp/ElGamal-Implementation/README.md

 The output will show the prime number, private key, and cyphertext (**gamma and delta**).

-Decryption: The user will input the prime number, private key, gamma and delta in order to decrypt the message the output will be the message in decimal and text format
+Decryption: The user will input the prime number, private key, gamma and delta in order to decrypt the message.
+The output will be the message in decimal and text format

 **To run the program through VSCode make sure you have a G++ compiler.**